Nadavlistingsync/successmash/README.md

 #### Viewing Leaderboard
 1. Click the "Leaderboard" tab
-2. See professionals ranked by success score
+2. See people ranked by cracked score
 3. View wins, total votes, and overall ranking

 ## 🏗️ Architecture